SaiHiteshV/Data_602/README.md

 - The Ridge regression model has an overall explanatory power of 94.8%
 - The RMSE of the Ridge regression model is 5.41 minutes which is nearly equal to that of the Linear regression model.
 - As the value of alpha keeps increasing for Ridge regression model most of the coefficients tend to move towards 0 i.e. come close to 0.
-- The $R^2$ value of the Ridge regression model keeps decreasing as the alpha value increases, this might be because we might be oversimplifying the model too much.
+- The R-squared value of the Ridge regression model keeps decreasing as the alpha value increases, this might be because we might be oversimplifying the model too much.
-- As the value of alpha keeps increasing for Lasso Regression all of the coefficients tend to become 0 we can observe this when $\alpha$ = 50.
+- As the value of alpha keeps increasing for Lasso Regression all of the coefficients tend to become 0 we can observe this when alpha = 50.
-- The $R^2$ value of the Lasso Regression model keeps dropping as we keep on increasing the $\alpha$ value and becomes 0 when $\alpha$ = 50.
+- The R-squared value of the Lasso Regression model keeps dropping as we keep on increasing the $\alpha$ value and becomes 0 when alpha = 50.